European Journal of Counselling Theory, Research and Practice

 Length

-Papers should normally be no more than 8000 words including abstract, references and figures.
+Research and discussion papers should normally be no more than 3500 words including abstract and figures.
 The editors will consider an extended article if there is a clear rationale for its submission, for example, a mixed methodology paper.
 However, the Editors retain discretion to publish extended papers.
-It is advisable to contact the Editors prior to submission for guidance on extended articles.

 Review articles